-In Payment Solutions, we create customized credit programs for national and regional retailers, local merchants, manufacturers, buying groups, industry associations and our own individually-branded industry programs, which are available to local merchants, participating merchants, dealers and retail outlets to provide financing offers to their customers.
+In Payment Solutions, we create customized credit programs for national and regional retailers, local merchants, manufacturers, buying groups, industry associations and our own individually-branded industry programs, which are available to local, small and medium size merchants to provide financing offers to their customers.

-At December 31, 2016, our Payment Solutions partners had approximately 120,000 retail locations.
-Payment Solutions is diversified by program, with no one Payment Solutions program accounting for more than 1.2% of our total interest and fees on loans for the year ended December 31, 2016.
-At December 31, 2016, the average length of our relationships with our ten largest Payment Solutions programs was 12 years.
+At December 31, 2018, our Payment Solutions partners had approximately 130,000 retail locations.
+Payment Solutions is diversified by program, with no one Payment Solutions program accounting for more than 1.2% of our total interest and fees on loans for the year ended December 31, 2018.
+At December 31, 2018, the average length of our relationships with our ten largest Payment Solutions programs was 13 years.

-- (1) Based on interest and fees on loans for the year ended December 31, 2016. - (2) Length of relationship based on Sleepy's, which was subsequently acquired by Mattress Firm.
+(1) Based on interest and fees on loans for the year ended December 31, 2018.

-In Payment Solutions, we generally partner with sellers of "big-ticket" products or services (generally priced from \$500 to \$25,000) to consumers where our financing products provide strong incremental value to our partners and their customers.
+In Payment Solutions, we generally partner with sellers of "big-ticket" products or services (generally priced from \$500 to \$25,000) to consumers where our financing products and industry expertise provide strong incremental value to our partners and their customers.
 We also promote all of our programs to sellers through direct marketing activities such as industry trade publications, trade shows and sales efforts by dedicated internal and external sales teams, leveraging our existing partner network or through endorsements from manufacturers, buying groups and industry associations.
 Our broad array of point of sale technologies and quick enrollment process allow us to quickly and cost-effectively integrate new partners.